projectit-org/ProjectIt-documentation/src/routes/index.md

 such.
 Indeed, we have a (large) [wish list](/010_Intro/090_Future_Developments) of extra features that we would like to implement in the future.

-In some cases, like e.g code generators, we think that integration with existing tools is the best solution.
+In some cases, like e.g. code generators, we think that integration with existing tools is the best solution.
 In other cases we plan to provide ProjectIt components for specific functionality.
 Given time, we hope to realize many of these extra items.